davidlpc1/davidlpc1/README.md

 ## About Me

-I'm 18 years old and passionate about programming, based in Vitoria, ES, Brazil. <be> I’m a web developer passionate about both front-end and back-end development — always curious about how things work under the hood.
+I'm 18 years old and passionate about programming, based in Vitoria, ES, Brazil. <be> I’m a web developer passionate about both front-end and back-end development, always curious about how things work under the hood.
 I believe technology is a powerful tool not only to expand access to education and solve real-world problems, but also to help us understand the universe itself.
 I’m constantly learning and building with that purpose in mind.

 ## Technologies